UniMath/agda-unimath/src/elementary-number-theory/hardy-ramanujan-number.lagda.md

 ## Idea

+The
+{{#concept "Hardy-Ramanujan number" Agda=Hardy-Ramanujan-ℕ WD="1729" WDID=Q825176}}
-The {{#concept "Hardy-Ramanujan number"}} is the number `1729`.
+is the number `1729`.
 This number is the second [taxicab number](elementary-number-theory.taxicab-numbers.md), i.e., it is the least natural number that can be written as a sum of cubes of positive natural numbers in exactly two distinct ways.
 Specifically, we have the identifications

 ```text
   1³ + 12³ ＝ 1729    and    9³ + 10³ ＝ 1729.